 Elders tried to get Herod to spare the impressionable youth and Herod pretended to comply but then he…

 …ordered those that had let themselves down [to cut down the eagle], together with their rabbins, to be burnt alive; but delivered the rest that were caught to the proper officers, to be put to death by them.
 Wars of the Jews I.XXXIII.4

 But as for Herod, he dealt more mildly with others (there assembled); but he deprived Matthias of the high-priesthood, as in part an occasion of this action, and made Joazar, who was Matthias’s wife’s brother, high-priest in his stead.
 Antiquities of the Jews XVI.VI.4

-But, if Matthias the High Priest was part of the eagle incident, as Herod believed, then Elizabeth and Mariamne II did know about the plot against Herod (for which Mariamne II was divorced by Herod).
-AND, it does seem to be a good time for “Elizabeth” and her deposed husband the High Priest–with her being pregnant with an heir who could redeem the House of Boethus with a Righteous and Just High Priest (no Herodian blood) as Luke calls Elizabeth–to leave for the hill country…and for the newly betrothed Mary/Mariamne III, who had been betrothed to the hated Antipater son of Herod at his insistence and whether they had consummated the betrothal with a marriage or not…more later…she was technically recently widowed with the death of her betrothed Antipater…and according to Luke and Matthew it was also a good time for her to head for the hills with Elizabeth her kin…and if both were pregnant, they both had possible heirs to with prophecies to protect.
+But, if Matthias the High Priest was part of the eagle incident, as Herod believed, then Elizabeth and Mariamne II probably did know about the plot against Herod (for which Mariamne II was divorced by Herod).
+AND, it does seem to be a good time for “Elizabeth” and her deposed husband the High Priest–with her being pregnant with an heir who could redeem the House of Boethus with a Righteous and Just High Priest (no Herodian blood) as Luke calls Elizabeth–to leave for the hill country.
+This is when betrothed Mary/Mariamne III, who had been betrothed to the hated Antipater son of Herod at his insistence and whether they had consummated the betrothal with a marriage or not…more later…she was technically recently widowed with Antipater’s ignoble execution.
+Perhaps, according to Luke and Matthew it was also a good time for her to head for the hills with Elizabeth her kin…and if both were pregnant, they both had possible heirs to with prophecies to protect.